VerifyTests/Verify/docs/wiz/Windows_Other_Gui_MSTest_AzureDevOps.md

     script: 'echo ##vso[task.setvariable variable=publishverify]Yes'
 ```

-Since the PublishBuildArtifacts step in DevOps does not allow a wildcard it is necessary to need stage the 'received' files before publishing:
+Since the PublishBuildArtifacts step in DevOps does not allow a wildcard it is necessary to stage the 'received' files before publishing:

 ```yaml
 - task: CopyFiles@2